RockLib/RockLib.Logging/docs/ContextProviders.md

 # Context Providers

-By implementing the `Rocklib.Logging.IContextProvider` interface, defining the `AddContext` method, and providing it to a `Logger`, you are able to automatically modify a `LogEntry` whenever it is written to its destination.
+By implementing the `RockLib.Logging.IContextProvider` interface, defining the `AddContext` method, and providing it to a `Logger`, you are able to automatically modify a `LogEntry` whenever it is written to its destination.

 The following implementation of `IContextProvider` will add the version of the operating system (OS) under which the application is running as an extended property to any `LogEntry` emitted by the logger: